 Theorem 1 (Nontriviality).
 Any command committed by any EPaxos replica must have been proposed by a client.

 Proof.
-For any command that reaches the Commit phase, a replica must have executed Phase 1.
-Phase 1 is only executed for commands proposed by clients. \Box
+For any command that reaches the Commit phase, a replica must have executed the Init phase.
+Init is only executed for commands proposed by clients. \Box